will-goodman/aws-terraform-modules/README.md

   source = "github.com/will-goodman/aws-terraform-modules//s3"

   bucket_prefix = // Prefix for the S3 Bucket name
-  bucket_policy = // Bucket policy to apply to the bucket

   force_destroy = // Whether or not to forceably destroy the bucket's contents on a terraform destroy.
 Default false versioning = // Whether or not to enable bucket versioning.
 Defaults to false